syvrc/syvrcboard-v0/JOURNAL.md

 ---

 **Total time spent so far: 45hrs**
+> note: the information in this file is not final and binding as this file is ment to be how I ended up with the final product, checkout [README.me](/README.md) to know the correct information.

 ## First week of June: Research
 > Watched hell lotta youtube videos to get a basic idea and all of what i wanted to make and how i wanted my keyboard to look like